-Completion of the rights offering is conditioned on the closing of the Loan Transaction, which we expect to be consummated simultaneously with the completion of the rights offering.
-Funds received in payment of the subscription price are anticipated to be held in escrow until each of the Loan Transaction and the rights offering are consummated, or until the Company definitively determines to terminate the rights offering.
-If the Loan Transaction does not close by November 30, 2016, we will terminate the rights offering and returning any subscription payments received from our rights holders, without interest or penalty.
-Any funds held in escrow pursuant to the Loan Agreement will not be released from escrow to or for use by the Company, whether for satisfaction of the PharmAthene Judgment or for any other purpose, unless the Company consummates the rights offering.
-Neither the rights offering nor the Loan Transaction will be consummated unless the Company determines in its sole discretion that, upon consummation of both the rights offering and the Loan Transaction (or through some other source of financing), the Company will have sufficient cash to fully satisfy the PharmAthene Judgment.
+Completion of the rights offering is conditioned on the closing of the Debt Issuance, which we expect to be consummated simultaneously with the completion of the rights offering.
+Funds received in payment of the subscription price are anticipated to be held in escrow until the Debt Issuance is consummated (if at all), or until the Company definitively determines to terminate the rights offering.
+If the Debt Issuance does not close by [•], 2016, we anticipate terminating the rights offering and returning any subscription payments received from our rights holders, without interest or penalty.
+Neither the rights offering nor the Debt Issuance will be consummated unless the Company determines in its sole discretion that, upon consummation of both the rights offering and the Debt Issuance (or through some other source of financing), the Company will have sufficient cash to fully pay the PharmAthene Judgment.